movatalk/FLTK/chat_client/README.md

 docker-compose up -d
 ```

+## Author
+Tom Sapletta

 ## License
-This project is released under the MIT License.
+This project is released under the Apache License 2.0.
+See [LICENSE](LICENSE) file for details.